michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 Here is their explanation (Also refer to eq.(4) of the article for further details ) :

-`betaScales`: Specify the scales used to compute the arhythmic slope.
+`betaScales`: This parameter specifies the scales used to compute the arhythmic slope.

 In our example, the slope is calculated across scales 1 to 9.

-This parameter should be set based on your dataset's sampling frequency to ensure that the computation of the slope across scales avoids border effects and spurious signals across wavelet coefficients (e.g., 60Hz).
+It should be set based on your dataset's sampling frequency to ensure that the computation of the slope across scales avoids border effects and spurious signals across wavelet coefficients (e.g., 60Hz).

 As an example, if your sampling frequency is 500 Hz, the approximate set of frequencies for different scales corresponds to the following table: